 CGTN also touched upon the privately developed launch rocket, the solid-propellant Lijian-1 rocket.
 “Developed by the Institute of Mechanics of the Chinese Academy of Sciences (CAS) and CAS Space.
 It has a takeoff weight of 135 tons, a takeoff thrust of 200 tons, a total length of 30 meters, and a core stage diameter of 2.65 meters.
 Also, a carrying capacity of 1,500 kg for the 500-kilometer sun-synchronous orbit.”

-The rocket was launched in July 2022 and has already sent 37 satellites into space.
+The rocket launched on July 2022, and it has already sent 37 satellites into space.
 It has a 100 percent launch success rate.
-The mission was the third launch of the Lijian-1 carrier rocket.
+This was the third launch of the Lijian-1 carrier rocket.